Magnetotransport properties of an unconventional Rashba spin-orbit coupled two-dimensional electronic system: Conclusion

 \section{Conclusion}

 We studied the magnetotransport properties of a $2$D electronic system with unconventional RSOI.
 We obtained Landau levels analytically and analyzed the corresponding DOS in the presence of impurity-induced Landau level broadening.
 We show that LL crossing between two bands with the same spin and between two opposite spin-branches occurs with varying magnetic field.
 Such crossing can be attributed to the competition between band splitting and spin splitting.
 We show that DOS exhibits SdH oscillation with a beating pattern at the low magnetic field regime.
 Such beating is due to the closely separated frequencies coming from two bands in each spin branch.
 This Beating pattern is suppressed at high magnetic fields because of the large frequency difference between the SdH oscillations of two bands and is replaced by the usual SdH oscillations.
-We then employed the well-known theory of linear response and plotted the Longitudinal and Hall conductivity.
-The longitudinal conductivity also shows SdH oscillation with a beating pattern, as expected.
+We then employed linear reponse theory based Kubo formalism to evaluate conductivity tensor: longitudinal and quantum Hall conductivity.
+The longitudinal conductivity directly manifests the DOS oscillation also shows the SdH oscillation with varying magnetic field with beating pattern.
 We show that because of the energy separation between two spin branches, even at the $\Gamma$ point, purely spin-polarized longitudinal conductivity can be achieved by suitably placing the Fermi level.
 We also plotted the Hall conductivity as a function of the Fermi level.
 We obtained the quantization of $e^2/h$ corresponding to each LL.
-However, interestingly, we note that the Hall conductivity exhibits a double jump at the magnetic field corresponding to the intra-spin and inter-band Landau level crossing point, provided the Fermi level is also placed at that point.
-To examine the consequences of intra-spin intra-band Landau level crossing, we estimated the magnetic field at which crossing occurred using the condition \(E_{s_2=+}^{s_1=\uparrow}(n,B) = E_{s_2=-}^{s_1=\uparrow}(n+1,B)\).
+However, interestingly, we note that the Hall conductivity exhibits a double jump at the LL crossing point, provided the Fermi level is also placed at that point.
+To examine the consequences of Landau level crossing, we estimated the magnetic field at which inter and/or intra-spin LL crossing occurred.